stan1025/AutomationServiceChoreography/docs/artifacts/configurable-communication-opcuafx.md

 ## Artifact Implementation Details

 The central aspect of the design pattern is the division of components in the control program and the definitions of the OPC UA FX information model.
 In the control program, the data types FxInputEntityType and FxOutputEntityType represent mirror definitions to the OPC UA FX definitions FxInputEntityData and FxOutputEntityData.

 Communication execution occurs via the system functions of the OPC UA FX firmware.
 Each FxInputEntityType and FxOutputEntityType has index information that addresses the corresponding element of the input or output list.

-### Communication Monitoring

-Regarding communication monitoring, the OPC Foundation specifies its own mechanisms for OPC UA FX, which are to be used according to the standard.

-### Communication and Configuration Diagnostics

-For communication diagnostics and configuration, OPC UA FX also defines its own mechanisms, which are to be used according to the standard.

 ## Artifact Application